max-pfeiffer/uvicorn-gunicorn-poetry/README.md

 GitHub Repository: [https://github.com/max-pfeiffer/uvicorn-gunicorn-poetry](https://github.com/max-pfeiffer/uvicorn-gunicorn-poetry)

+**IMPORTANT:** Please be aware of a bug with Gunicorn: [worker reload with Uvicorn workers is currently broken.](https://github.com/benoitc/gunicorn/issues/2339)
+So the latest version of that image does not provide that functionality any more.

 ## Usage
 It just provides a platform that you can use to build upon your own multistage builds.
 So it consequently does not contain an application itself.
 Please check out the [example application](https://github.com/max-pfeiffer/uvicorn-gunicorn-poetry/tree/master/examples/fast_api_multistage_build)